tcd-2025-gdp8/gdp8/README.md

 If external integrations are enabled by providing the necessary credentials as described in the [*Supplying credentials for external services* section](#supplying-credentials-for-external-services), the application backend also accesses the following external services:

-- Google Calendar API
+- Google Calendar API (calendar invites are sent to users enrolled in a study group via email)
-- Gemini API
+- Gemini API (chatbot responses are generated using a Gemini LLM)